What Is CoolSculpting®?

 What Are My Alternatives to CoolSculpting?

 Although CoolSculpting can offer noticeable improvement for many patients, some individuals may achieve greater benefit from an alternative treatment.
 For patients with significant pockets of isolated fat, liposuction surgery may be recommended to provide a more dramatic reduction.
 Those who want to target their “double chin” specifically can learn about KYBELLA® injections, which work to break down fat and reduce submental fullness.
-The best way to learn about which alternatives can help you achieve your desired results is to schedule a consultation with a board-certified plastic surgeon.
+The best way to learn about which alternatives can help you achieve your desired results is to schedule a consultation with a plastic surgeon.